KDE/kiconthemes/README.md

 # KIconThemes

+Icon GUI utitities

 ## Introduction

-This repository contains classes to improve the handling of icons in applications using the KDE Frameworks.
+This library contains classes to improve the handling of icons in applications using the KDE Frameworks.
 Provided are:

 - KIconDialog: Dialog class to let the user select an icon